 Querying with Date Field

-As you can see on the screenshot below, Date field query contains unique query operators.
+The Date field query contains unique query operators:

 The query supports standard operators (such as 'equals') and in addition to that, it offers the following unique extras: